 Call for Abstracts

-Abstract Due Date: CLOSED
+Abstract Due Date: 19 March 2025

 This event is restricted to and conducted at the SECRET//NOFORN level.
 Attendance is limited to U.S. citizens with a final SECRET clearance.
 Final presentations should not be more restrictive than Distribution C.

-Abstract & Submission Requirements
+Abstract & Submission Requirements Checklist

-• Abstracts should carry a distribution level of A or C. If your presentation material is not derived from work done under DoD funding or oversight, please use your organization’s equivalent to the distribution levels below.
+• Abstracts must carry a distribution level of A or C. If your presentation material is not derived from work done under DoD funding or oversight, please use your organization's equivalent to the distribution levels below.

 A = Approved for public release, distribution unlimited